fcamilleri22/dots/README.md

    This command downloads and installs everything needed.

-3. When the script is finished, reboot one more time.

-4. **GET SOMETHING DONE!**
+3. **GET SOMETHING DONE!**

-**Coming Soon™**: If you are using a monitor with a resolution lower than 2560x1440, use this instead:
+**Using a laptop?
+Smaller screen?**: If you are using a monitor with a resolution lower than 2560x1440, use this instead:

 `sh -c "$(wget https://raw.githubusercontent.com/fcamilleri22/dots/laptop/postInstall.sh -O -)"`

-This doesn't work yet, (duh, it's **Coming Soon™**), but once I finish it, will install a version of my interface with slightly smaller fonts and more compact elements.
-I do my development work primarily on single 30+ inch 4k monitors (multiple monitor setups are overstimulating/distracting to me,) but I also write code on my couch on a 15 inch Thinkpad with a 1080p screen.
+This is an alternate branch with slightly different default configs built specifically for a 1080p screen in mind.

 ### **WARNING**: This process was designed with *FRESH* installs in mind.
 If you run this on an already running system, you WILL have a bad time.
-If you want to just try this out, feel free to simply copy/paste the configuration files included in this repository.
+If you want to just try this out, use a VM or a secondary machine.

 ## Known Issues
-- Generally speaking, this is **unfinished.**
+- Generally speaking, this is **almost finished, but not quite ready.**
-- Installer is USA-centric.
+- Installer is NA-centric.
 Edit the `sudo pacman-mirrors -c ...` line if you're not in North America.
-- Polybar's network monitors can't automatically tell the correct name of the primary network interface, whether wired or wireless.
-- There's an issue in Atom where windows above about 4mil pixels (larger than 1440p) will have unrendered patches.
-  - Temp.
-Workaround: use multiple Atom windows.
+- There's an issue I'm experiencing in the Atom editor on my 4k resolution Virtualbox setup where sections of the window will not render.
+Don't know what exactly is causing this yet, but a workaround is to either use multiple windows, or to have terminal open in the same workspace.
 - Initial font configuration is still not automatic, and some fonts are not yet consistent.
 - There's no cheat sheet for controls/custom functions.
-- The volume slider does not mute sound; it simply sets it really really really really low.
-- Theming is not yet universal (i.e. you still have to change Atom/X/GTK themes separately.)
-- These docs only really cover the installation process. **There is no user manual yet.**
+- These docs only really cover the installation process.
-- Did I mention that this is still in active early development with hot commits still being made onto master?
-If you're not me, I wouldn't use this (yet.)

-## How does that magical single command installation work?
+## How does that super dandy single command installation work?
 After installing the **Manjaro i3 Community Edition**, which provides all our base prerequisites, we run our "main" script, **postInstall.sh** as a **non-root** user by downloading it straight from GitHub's raw files (`wget https://raw.githubusercontent.com/fcamilleri22/dots/master/postInstall.sh`) as a single file (`-O`) dumped right to the standard output (`-`), which is then immediately read and invoked by your shell (`sh -c "$(wget...)"`,) where the `"$(...)""` indicates a command substitution.
 In this case, the command being substituted in is our entire script!
 Ain't that dandy?
 This script runs in 4 phases:

 1. **Ensure we're not running as root, and prepare system level configurations.** Namely, we make sure we're grabbing system software from the closest mirror possible (omitting known slow ones) and making some configuration changes to `pacman` and `nano`, the Arch Linux system package manager, and a dandy terminal text editor, respectively.
 Why not as root?
 We want to let the script control permissions on its own as needed, in case any of its parts need to call some third party code, such as `yaourt,` the AUR package manager.